AlphaKeks/how2nvim/why-vim.md

 hopefully become clearer later I don't think it completely replaces an actual terminal, where vim is just another program that you can run.

+## Modal editing

+vim is called a "modal editor".
+What this means is that it has multiple **modes** which you can switch between.
+This is pretty different from most other editors.
+By default you will be in **normal** mode.
+Normal mode, as the name suggests, is where you should spend most of your time.
+It is used for moving around, running commands, and more generally to _manipulate_ text.
+"Manipulating" text is different from _inserting_ text.
+That's what **insert** mode is for.
+In insert mode most keys will behave like you would expect them to and just insert text like in any other editor.
+But inserting text is not actually what you spend most of your time with.
+Usually you _read_ code, move around, and modify existing text.
+Normal mode is much better suited for this.
+There's also other modes like command mode, visual mode and replace mode.
+But to understand what these are for or why they're useful, we need to talk about vim's language first (and I don't mean vimscript!).

+Most people will find vim's keybindings "arcane" when first trying them, because most editors are not like vim.
+As I mentioned earlier, **normal** mode is the mode you will find yourself in most of the time.
+In this mode you can move around using what I will refer to as **motions**.
+You can manipulate text using **operators** and **textobjects**.
+Specifically, vim keybindings follow a consistent pattern, which in its simplest form is a **motion**.

+Motions are keys like `w`, `b`, `e`, `h`, `j`, `k`, `l`, and so on.
+They will move your cursor around when you press them. `w` for example will move your cursor to the next beginning of a **w**ord, whereas `e` will move your cursor to the next **e**nd of a word.
+This is useful in and of itself, but it can also be combined with an **operator**.

+Operators are keys like `d`, `c` or `y`.
+They will not do anything by themselves, but instead wait for more keys to be pressed.
+Pressing just `d` for example won't do anything.
+You need to provide at least 1 more key for it to have any effect.
+Generally, when combined with a motion, the operator will operate over the text covered by that motion.
+So `dw` will delete anything up to the beginning of the next word. `de` will delete everything from your cursor to the end of the word.
+The nice part is that this is the same for all operators and motions! `cw` will behave exactly like `dw`, except that the operation is different. `c` has the same effect as `d`, but it will also put you into insert mode after the operation is completed. `y` will perform a "yank", which is vim's term for "copying".
+So, `yw` will yank (copy) a word.

+Both motions and operators can be prefixed with a count to repeat them multiple times.
+For example, pressing `j` will move your cursor down by a single line. `5j` will move your cursor down by 5 lines. `dw` will delete a word, `5dw` or `d5w` will delete 5 words.
+This again works for any operator or motion.

+In addition to motions, which work standalone, there are also **textobjects**.
+These are always used together with operators and do not work by themselves.
+One of vim's textobjects is the `word`.
+Which, like you might expect, is accessed via `w`.
+But in a different context than the motion `w`.
+While you should think of `dw` as "deleting the text that would be covered by moving one word", vim also has a separate concept of a "word" as a textobject. `diw` for example will delete the nearest "word".
+The `i` here means "inner", so `diw` means "delete inner word", where "word" is a recognized textobject.
+What exactly defines a "word" can be configured, but by default it is any alphanumeric character sequence.
+Similarly, `daw` will "delete around word", which for "word" means any surrounding whitespace.
+Another useful textobject is `p` - the paragraph.
+This is any contiguous text separated by empty lines.
+Once again, this all follows the same pattern. `dip` will delete the current paragrap, `dap` will delete the current paragraph + any surround whitespace. `di"` will delete all text between the nearest set of double quotes. `da"` will delete the double quotes themselves as well.

+Visual mode is similar to the kind of "text selection" you might be used to from GUI programs.
+You enter visual mode by pressing `v`, which will highlight individual characters.
+Press `V` and you will be seleting entire lines at a time, `<C-v>` (CTRL + v) will select column-wise.
+Visual mode is special in the way that you _can_ actually use textobjects standalone here.
+Pressing `iw` at any point in visual mode will select the current word.
+Same rules as described earlier will apply here, except that text will be selected.
+Then, once you have your selection, you can perform an operation by pressing an operator like `d` or `y`.
+This means that `dw` and `vwd` are equivalent.
+Generally it is recommended to avoid visual mode for most operations as it requires more keys to be pressed and the visual feedback is usually useless, especially after memorizing all the motions and textobjects.
+In the beginning it can definitely be helpful, but it will hurt you in the long run.
+Usually you want to use visual mode for regions that are too complicated for motions or text objects.

+Replace mode is not that common, but still worth mentioning.
+Pressing `r` in normal mode will let you press another character and then replace the character below the cursor with the character you supplied to `r`.
+Pressing `R` will put you into **replace** mode.
+Now any key you press will replace the current character with the one you press and then move your cursor to the right by one column.
+This can be useful when you have a lot of padding whitespace within a string and want to just type text into it without having to manually adjust the padding again afterwards.

+Learning the motions and operators will take a bit of time, and switching between modes also takes some getting used to.
+But once you learn these basics you can compose them according to the system they follow, and it will become second nature.
+Once you master them, there is no going back.

+> Another popular modal editor is [Helix](https://helix-editor.com), which is very much inspired by
+> [Kakoune](https://kakoune.org).
+These editors are kind of "backwards" compared to vim, as they
+> follow a selection-first principle and there is no distinction between normal and visual mode.
+> I personally find this very unintuitive and counter-productive.
+Read [this](https://github.com/noctuid/dotfiles/blob/e6d93d17d3723dad06c8277b7565035df836d938/emacs/editing.org#why-not-kakoune)
+> for a more detailed explanation, it pretty much perfectly outlines my thoughts.

 ## Why **neo**vim?

 [neovim](https://github.com/neovim/neovim) started as a fork of vim and has evolved a lot since it